Routes to turbulence in Taylor-Couette flow: Subcritical route to turbulence

 \section{Subcritical route to turbulence}

-The transition to turbulence in flows dominated by outer-cylinder rotation (the green region in Fig.~\ref{fig:map}) is of a completely different nature.
-For fixed parameters, one observes either laminar flow or spatio-temporally intermittent laminar-turbulent patterns.
-The absence of an instability cascade from laminar flow to states with increasing temporal complexity (\eg TV, WV, MVW, etc.) greatly complicates the theoretical treatment of the transition to turbulence.
-As will be shown in this section, understanding the subcritical transition in linearly stable \TCF, and more generally in wall-bounded shear flows, requires stochastic approaches and additionally accounting for spatial effects.
-Neither of these two aspects is covered by the classical route to chaos demonstrated by Ruelle \& Takens \cite{ruelle1971nature,newhouse1978occurrence}.
-The appropriate framework to describe the subcritical transition to turbulence was first proposed by Kaneko \cite{Kaneko:1985}, who extended the dynamical systems approach to linearly stable flows with co-existing turbulent and laminar domains.
-The first experimental studies embracing his spatio-temporal perspective were carried out in the nineties by Bottin \etal~\cite{Bottin1998,Bottin1998b} for plane Couette flow.
+The transition to turbulence in flows dominated by outer-cylinder rotation is of a completely different nature. \mod{Here, the absence of a cascade of linear instabilities starting from laminar CCF greatly complicates the transition scenario and calls for a fully nonlinear approach.
+First, finite-amplitude perturbations are required to destabilise the laminar flow and the mechanisms sustaining turbulence are fully nonlinear~\cite{Boberg1988, Hamilton1995, Hall2010} and cannot be captured by a weakly nonlinear analysis.
+Second, the flow organises itself in complex laminar-turbulent patterns, that are spatio-temporally intermittent (Fig.~\ref{fig:spirals})}.
+As a consequence, understanding the subcritical transition in linearly stable TCF, and more generally in wall-bounded shear flows, requires stochastic approaches and additionally accounting for spatial effects.
+Neither of these two aspects is covered by the classical route to \mod{temporal} chaos discovered by Ruelle \& Takens \cite{ruelle1971nature, newhouse1978occurrence} and discussed in the previous section.
+The appropriate framework to describe \mod{the onset of laminar-turbulent patterns} was proposed by Kaneko~\cite{Kaneko:1985}, who extended the dynamical systems approach to linearly stable\mod{, spatially extended flows}.
+The first experimental studies embracing his spatio-temporal perspective were carried out in the nineties by Bottin \etal~\cite{Bottin1998, Bottin1998b} for PCF.